kilavila/aoc/README.md

 # Advent of Code solutions in Lua

-This is my solutions for the [Advent of Code](https://adventofcode.com).
+My solutions for the [Advent of Code](https://adventofcode.com) puzzles.<br>
+I created a small script to easily run the different solutions and create new files for new puzzles etc.

 ### How-to